-HSM stands for Hardware Security Module, and is an incredibly secure physical device specifically designed for crypto processing and strong authentication.
+HSM stands for Hardware Security Module, and is an incredibly secure physical device specifically designed and used for crypto processing and strong authentication.
 It can encrypt, decrypt, create, store and manage digital keys, and be used for signing and authentication.
 The purpose is to safeguard and protect sensitive data.

 Why do you need a Hardware Security Module?

 There are several reasons but the main one is security, and security on all levels.
 In industries like the payment industry where you handle card data, this data has to be encrypted in order to comply with PCI DSS.
-A hardware security module is then best practice and a must.
+A Hardware Security Module is then best practice and a must.
 However, from a purely technological perspective, an HSM is incredibly safe.
 The hardware is to a large extent tamper proof.
 You cannot break into it, and it will detect and alarm when there is something wrong.
 If an HSM is stolen and gets switched off, the cryptographic keys will be removed.
 Thus, it is a secure solution if you need to protect extremely sensitive information.

 It is safe!
 An HSM protects against hackers and ensures the highest level of security of sensitive data.
 It also demonstrates trustworthiness and that you take security seriously, which is important when you want to achieve a PCI DSS certification.